Why Facebook Ads Fail Roofers (And When They Actually Work)

 Strategic Investment Based on Business Maturity

 One of the biggest mistakes roofing companies make is either under-investing in Facebook (expecting miracles from $100/week) or over-investing at the expense of higher-converting channels.
-The right budget depends on your business maturity and overall marketing strategy.
+The right budget depends on where your business is and what your overall marketing strategy looks like.

-For most roofing contractors, Facebook works best as a supporting channel rather than your primary lead source.
-This means allocating your budget accordingly.
+For most roofing contractors, Facebook works best as a supporting channel—not your primary lead source.
+Budget accordingly.

 Recommended budget allocation by business stage: